 - Download IMF Creator

 - Download WDC

 - Note: Depending on your computer's operating system you may need CWSDPMI.EXE to run modkeen and other modding programs.

-You will need one of the five existing level editors: Keen Next (K:N), TED5, The Photachyon Transceiver (TPT), The Omegamatic (TOM), or Abiathar.
+You will need one of the five existing level editors: TED5, Keen Next (K:N), The Photachyon Transceiver (TPT), The Omegamatic (TOM), or Abiathar.
 This tutorial does not include instructions for The Photachyon Tranceiver since it is in many ways a windows based TED5.
-I personally recommend The Omegamatic.
 All of these editors are included in the modding package.
 The most up to date and well documented Level Editor is Abiathar with its own Wiki entry.